DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 DMVPN

-- DMVPN (Dynamic Multipoint VPN) is a Cisco-Developed solution that allows ROUTERS to dynamically create a FULL MESH of IPSec TUNNELS without having to manually configure every SINGLE TUNNEL
+- DMVPN (Dynamic Multipoint VPN) is a Cisco-Developed solution that allows routers to dynamically create a FULL MESH of IPSec TUNNELS without having to manually configure every SINGLE TUNNEL

 1) CONFIGURE IPSec TUNNELS to a HUB SITE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/00c33e7f-2b28-4a33-908d-7aceff1e4092)

-2) The HUB ROUTER gives each ROUTER information about HOW to form an IPSec TUNNEL with the OTHER ROUTERS
+2) The HUB router gives each router information about HOW to form an IPSec TUNNEL with the OTHER routers

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7a621160-10d4-4e14-868b-3c23f6bb0a64)

-DMVPN provides the configuration simplicity of HUB-AND-SPOKE (each SPOKE ROUTER only needs one TUNNEL configured) and the EFFICIENCY of DIRECT SPOKE-TO-SPOKE communication (SPOKE ROUTERS can communicate directly without TRAFFIC passing through the HUB)
+DMVPN provides the configuration simplicity of HUB-AND-SPOKE (each SPOKE router only needs one TUNNEL configured) and the EFFICIENCY of DIRECT SPOKE-TO-SPOKE communication (SPOKE routers can communicate directly without TRAFFIC passing through the HUB)

 ---